Ehsan-O/kickstarter-analysis/Written_Report_Template.md

 <img src="/other/countifs.PNG">

-After calculating the percentage for each outcome (see the above table) a chart was created to show the percentage of each outcome vs. the funding goal intervals:
+After calculating the percentage for each outcome by dividing the number of occurance of the outcome by the total number of projects (see the above table) a chart was created to show the percentage of each outcome vs. the funding goal intervals:

 <img src="/resources/Outcomes_vs_Goals.png">